ttntm/ttntm/src/blog/08-jquery-filter.md

 ### Conclusion

 Aside from ticking the box in front of a technical requirement on a list and making a friend happy, this filter was also an interesting challenge to myself.
 I couldn't find any useful instructions or out of the box solutions before starting doing it on my own which might have been due to wrong Google keywords or just bad luck.
-However, it taught me that despite of more than 10 years of ignoring jQuery and JavaScript, it's slowly coming back.

 Anyway, I hope this can prove useful to someone looking for something similar.
 I created a CodePen Demo that can be found here: {% ext "CodePen", "https://codepen.io/ttntm/full/zyxGXe" %}